-It should be noted that emphasis would be on and graphical design parameters presentation of systems rather than their structural analysis.
+It should be noted that emphasis would be on design parameters and graphical presentation of systems rather than their structural analysis.

 Design of functional spaces that incorporate large span structures, repetitive Module-3 Design Proposal modules, medium column free spans and multi-storied aspects that use the varied structural systems.
 For example factories, institutes, auditoriums, stadium, commercial malls and other campus designs etc.